 Mathematics at Sambourne

-Our approach is to teach mathematics using small learning steps, building towards key learning objectives or skills.
+Our approach is to teach mathematics using small learning steps, building towards key learning objectives.
 This allows children to develop their mathematical knowledge and deepen their understanding.
-Our skills ladder shows how these small steps build up over the years that pupils spend with us and develop the mathematical understanding needed for them to become numeric and confident learners.
+Our progression ladder shows how these small steps build up over the years that pupils spend with us and develop the mathematical understanding needed for them to become numeric and confident learners.

 In Key Stage One, children explore the number system with slightly larger numbers and are introduced to a wider range of mathematical vocabulary.
 By the end of Key Stage One, the children record their work in simple number sentences, have a range of informal approaches for addition and subtraction and are beginning to develop recall knowledge of some of the times tables by counting in twos, fives and tens.
 They also explore properties of shapes, measures and interpret pictograms.